AllenNeuralDynamics/brainwasher/README.md

 To do so, in Linux, use the `rsync` command

 ```
-rsync -a /path/to/brainwasher pi@raspberrypi.local:/path/to/destination_folder --exclude=".*"
+rsync -a /path/to/brainwasher/ pi@raspberrypi.local:/path/to/destination_folder --exclude=".*"
 ```

+Note that the slash at the end of the source directory path is required.

 Then run
 ```